Special Relativity -- Applications to astronomy and the accelerator physics: Relativistic Particle Dynamics

-These three equations corresponds exactly to the equations for the components of the position vector that can be found using the non-covariant particle tracking approach, and $\vec{x}(l)_{cov}$ is exactly equal to $\vec{x}(l)$ as it must be.
-The point is that both approaches describe correctly the same physical reality and since the curvature radius of the path in the magnetic field, and consequently the three-momentum, has obviously an objective meaning (i.e. is convention-invariant), both approaches yield the same physical results.
+These equations are identical to those obtained using the non-covariant particle tracking approach.
+Consequently, $\vec{x}(l)_{cov} = \vec{x}(l)$, as expected.
+Both formulations describe the same physical reality.
+Since the curvature radius of the trajectory in a magnetic field—and therefore the three-momentum—has an objective (i.e., convention-invariant) meaning, both approaches yield the same physical results.